Munter/hyperlink/README.md

 Hyperlink takes any number of input files or urls.
 It is recommended having these urls on the same domain or be part of the same web site.

-The `--root` option is only needed for resolving root relaive urls in case you are not sending in pages located in the web root.
+The `--root` option is only needed for resolving root relative urls in case you are not sending in pages located in the web root.

 The most common use case is to do `hyperlink path/to/index.html -r`, giving `hyperlink` your index file in your web root and having it recursively explore all linked pages and their referenced assets, internal and external.